A unique hybrid nonprofit organization

 Access to people and resources that would never collaborate directly with local governmental entities within certain countries

-The ability to deliver confidential information regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials
+The ability to deliver confidential information, including detailed case files, regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials

 How we use intelligence

-We collect information and actionable intelligence, we build networks of collaborators in the field, we research the “modus operandi‘ of the organizations behind illegal trafficking, we target the individuals and organizations that are profiting from poaching of wildlife and the illegal trade, and when possible, and we share intelligence with trusted law enforcement agencies.
+We collect information and produce actionable intelligence, we build networks of collaborators in the field, we research the ‘modus operandi’ of the organizations behind illegal trafficking, we target the individuals and organizations that are profiting from poaching of wildlife and the illegal trade, and when possible, we share intelligence with trusted law enforcement agencies.

 The information that we collect from various sources and through different means is used to feed our investigative projects, launch new information gathering activities, better understand the players, and when possible, facilitate the arrest and prosecution of the individuals behind wildlife crimes.
 We also share information with other organizations and select law enforcement agencies through our Confidential Intel Briefs (CIBs).

-EAL is currently operating in several Eastern and Southern African countries, South East Asia, China and Hong Kong.
+EAL is currently operating in several Eastern and Southern African countries, Latin America, South East Asia, China and Hong Kong.